RileyShort1/NoSQLFinalProject/dataset/README.txt

 The "SocialMediaUsersDataset_US_with_bio.csv" is a modified version of the dataset that adds a 'bio' column for the sake of the assignment spec.

 The "follows.csv" file is a generated list of follows edge data.
 It was generated with the python script "generate_follows.py".

+DATABASE SETUP:

+Use 'db_load_cyphers' document to setup the neo4j database.
+Based on the assignment spec, I think it is ok if we each host our own local databases.